Nerdbergev/seilfahrt/README.md

 | h         | If active prints all command line args |               |
 | web       | Starts a webserver for interactive use | false         |
 | port      | Defines the port the webserver runs on | 8080          |

+### Install as a Service

+In the init folder you'll find a example systemd file.
+It asumes that the seilfahrt binary is in /usr/local/bin and the config file is in /etc/seilfahrt Copy the seilfahrt.service into the /etc/systemd/system folder Then reload the services with sudo systemctl daemon-reload Then enable seilfahrt with sudo systemctl enable seilfahrt.service